Advertisement

 The cliché of Auvergne is that there’s a whole lot of nothing going on.
 Oh, and some volcanoes.

-One resident, Juliet Shrine, told The Local that the people are known for being stingy, outdoorsy peasants with good cheese.
+One resident, Juliet Shrine, told The Local in a previous interview that the people are known for being stingy, outdoorsy peasants with good cheese.

 Further east in the Rhône-Alpes, the population’s reputation improves slightly thanks to Lyon’s reputation as the nation’s gastronomic capital.
 (Tartiflette!
 Raclette!
 Fondue!)
 The Lyonnais are said to be snobbish like Parisians, but better cooks.